hackbg/toolbox/atom/README.md

 # @hackbg/atom

+This library defines the `atom` primitive, which represents an observable value that can have one or more display representations (instances).

 ```javascript
 import atom from '@hackbg/atom'
 ```

-The formatter is shared between all instances of an atom.
-It generates the canonical representation of a value.
+To create an atom, you need one argument, the **formatter**: a function that returns the canonical representation of the atom's value.

 ```javascript
 const fmt1 = x=>`${x||0} bottles of beer on the wall`
 ```

-Calling the `atom` function will create an atom: a "callable object" (a.k.a.
-"JS function with custom properties"), representing an observable value that can have one or more display representations (instances).
+Calling the `atom` function will create an atom, as a a "callable object" (a.k.a.
+"JS function with custom properties").

 ```javascript
 const foo = atom(fmt1)